Environment & Ethics

-Garment manufacturing can use vast amounts of water; the factory I work with in China has created a water recycling system, where water used in key stages of manufacture such as steaming and washing is reused time and time again for the same process.
+Garment manufacturing can use vast amounts of water; one of the factories I work with has created a water recycling system, where water used in key stages of manufacture such as steaming and washing is reused time and time again for the same process.

 All my clothing labels are made from recycled polyester.

 The brand swing tags and papers used for online purchases are made from surplus straw from British agriculture.
 Camilla Bloom Online uses Kraft mail bags which are treated with fewer chemicals than standard paper and are fully recyclable and biodegradable.